juho05/sdssh-gartentester/README.md

 *The following instructions are for macOS and Linux.
 You might have to tweak the syntax a bit to work on Windows.*

-### Pipe the output of your programm into the testing tool
+### Pipe the output of your program into the testing tool

 ```sh
 ./my-program | ./gartentester example-garden.txt